ACCESS-NRI/access-hive.org.au/docs/model_evaluation/index.md

 evaluation across the diverse ACCESS modeling community.

 ???+ info
-    ACCESS-NRI is seeking support from the users to identify and prioritise the needs of the community.
+    ACCESS-NRI is seeking support from the users to **identify and prioritise the needs of the community**.
     Our ambition is to facilitate the interactions between model components experts, observations and statistics to help constraining numerical models with observations, and allow for routine data-model comparisons.

     The MED Team will offer: